Midou-Mni/July-Portfolio/README.md

 - **Responsive Design**: Optimized for mobile, tablet, and desktop
 - **Smooth Animations**: Framer Motion animations throughout the interface
 - **Project Showcase**: Dynamic project cards with filtering and sorting
+- **Image Upload**: Drag and drop or URL input for project and certificate images
+- **Multiple Project Images**: Support for multiple images per project with gallery view
 - **Review System**: Allow visitors to submit reviews for projects
+- **Admin Controls**: Admins can delete reviews and manage multiple project images
 - **Modern UI**: Clean, professional design with Tailwind CSS

 ## 🛠️ Tech Stack